brain-labs/brain/README.md

 - [License](#license)

 ### About
-__Brain__ wants to improve the performance of the Brainfuck programming language and extend it as well, as Brainfuck itself has a lack of data types and does not perform great control over variables, as well as when you want to make libraries and/or functions and when you want to use different models other than characters and smalld integers.
+__Brain__ wants to improve the performance of the Brainfuck programming language and extend it as well, as Brainfuck itself has a lack of data types and does not perform great control over variables, as well as when you want to make libraries and/or functions and when you want to use different models other than characters and small integers.

 One of the main ideas of __Brain__ is saving some operations in machine language, creating an instruction optmizer due to the excess of instructions that Brainfuck would generate.
 Brain aims to implement it by using current technology __(LLVM)__.